getcarina/getcarina.com/_tutorials/2016-01-26-nginx-with-lets-encrypt.md

     No output is expected here.

 1. Generate strong Diffie-Hellman parameters and store them within your data volume container.
-These will prevent NGINX from using weaker parameters while negotiating the initial TLS connection, and are necessary to reach that "A+" rating on SSL labs.
+These parameters prevent NGINX from using weaker parameters while negotiating the initial TLS connection, and are necessary to reach that A+ rating on SSL labs.

     ```bash
     $ docker run \